Vetulicola cuneata

-Vetulicola cuneata ("wedged-shaped ancient dweller") is a species of extinct animal from the Early Cambrian Chengjiang biota of China.
+Vetulicola cuneata ("wedged-shaped ancient dweller") is a species of extinct marine animal from the Early Cambrian Chengjiang biota of China.
 It was described by Hou Xian-guang in 1987 from the Lower Cambrian Chiungchussu Formation, and became the first animal (type species) under an eponymous phylum Vetulicolia.

-Remarked as "enigmatic creatures" and originally classified as an arthropod, it is recognised as a deuterostome along with other related species, for which a separate class (Vetulicolida), order (Vetulicolata), family (Vetulicolidae) and ultimately phylum were created based on its name.
+Remarked as "enigmatic creatures" and originally classified as an arthropod, it is recognised as a deuterostome along with other related species, for which a separate class (Vetulicolida), order (Vetulicolata), family (Vetulicolidae) and ultimately a new clade (Vetulicolia) were created based on its name.

 Discovery and taxonomy

 In 1984, Hou Xian-guang of the Nanjing Institute of Geology and Palaeontology, Chinese Academy of Sciences, explored the Chiungchussu Formation in Chengjiang, China.
 At the Maotianshan Hill, from which the sediments called Maotianshan Shales were already established to be of Cambrian in origin, he found a variety of animal fossils.
 The first species he formally reported was that of an arthropod Naraoia, described as an "unusual trilobite".
 The rich fossils were eventually established as the Chengjiang biota.

 Among Hou's earliest collections were a group of bivalved arthropods, which he described in the journal Acta Palaeontologica Sinica in 1987.
 One group which he categorised "larger bivalved arthropods" included five distinct species, one of which he named Vetulicola cuneata, for its obvious ancient nature (Latin vetuli means "old" and cola, "inhabitant") and wedge-shaped beak-like body (cuneata for wedge-shaped).
 Although Hou classified V. cuneata as a species of the phylum Arthopoda for its prominent body covering called carapace, a common feature among arthropods, he immediately noticed some issues.
 The Vetulicola body was divided into two separate parts, dorsal and ventral carapace, by clear longitudinal groove, which he realised was an odd feature for an arthropod that should normally lack such demarcating groove.
-He also mistakenly identified a short tail-like projection at the posterior region as consisting of two segments that was attached to the ventral side of the body.
+He also mistakenly identified a short tail-like projection at the posterior region as consisting of two segments and attached to the ventral side of the body.

 In 1991, with the help of Jan Bergström (of the Swedish Museum of Natural History), Hou re-analysed the species from more than 100 specimens and resolved that the posterior projection typically consists of seven segments and arose (after turning upside-down the specimens) from the dorsal surface of the body.
 Palaeontologists continued to consider the species as an arthropod although they understood the anomaly and missing features of Arthropoda.